The Present Perfect Simple Tense – Everything you need to know

 4. Expressing life experiences

-Back in 2021, I wrote a post on this blog detailing how you should mix the present perfect and past simple to talk about life experiences.
+Back in 2021, I wrote a post detailing how you should mix the present perfect and past simple to talk about life experiences.

 Let me just summarise the three main takeaways from that post: